pppreap/challenge13_ecommerce/README.md

 The developer will create an application that will fulfill these criteria.

-**Technologies Used: Express.js, Node.js, npm, MySQL**
+**Technologies Used: Express.js, Node.js, npm, MySQL**.
-- MySQL2 package will be needed to connect to MySQL database and perform queries.
+- MySQL2 and Sequelize package will be needed to connect to MySQL database and perform queries.
-- You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+- Sequelize packages connect your Express.js API to a MySQL database
+- dotenv package use environment variables to store sensitive data, like your MySQL username, password, and database name.

-The following video shows an example of the application being used from the command line: ()
+The following video shows an example of the backend working using Insomnia to show the database information: ()

 ## Criteria